FAIRsFAIR/FAIRteachinghandbook/5FAIRlessonPlans/15LessonPlan.md

 Hands-on practice including the following topics:

-a) Data management plan design, templates and tools
+1. Data management plan design, templates and tools
-b) Metadata and tools, metadata registries
+2. Metadata and tools, metadata registries
-c) Selection of licences for Open Data and contents, e.g. Creative Commons and Open Database
+3. Selection of licences for Open Data and contents, e.g. Creative Commons and Open Database

 **Materials/Equipment**